Donald Trump attacks judge and daughter after silence order in New York secrecy criminal case - ExBulletin

 Donald Trump attacks judge and daughter after silence order in New York secrecy criminal case

-Trump, the presumptive Republican nominee, complained on his Truth Social platform that the hush order issued Tuesday was illegal, un-American and unconstitutional.
-He said Merchan, a veteran Manhattan jurist, was wrongly trying to deprive me of my First Amendment right to speak out against his Democratic rivals' militarization of law enforcement.
+Trump, the presumptive Republican nominee, posted on social media that the hush order issued Tuesday was illegal, un-American and unconstitutional.
+The militarization of law enforcement by his Democratic rivals and urged him to withdraw from the case.

-Trump claimed that Merchan's daughter, Loren Merchan, whose firm worked on campaigns for President Joe Biden and other Democrats, recently posted a photo on social media depicting her obvious goal of seeing him imprisoned.

-In a statement, a spokesperson for the New York state court system said the claim was false and that the social media account Trump was referring to no longer belonged to Loren Mercan.
-It appears it was picked up by someone else after she deleted it about a year ago, court spokesman Al Baker said.

-Trump did not link to the purported photo, but an X account under the name LM showed an illustrative photo of an imprisoned Trump as its profile picture Wednesday morning.
-It was then replaced with an image of Vice President Kamala Harris as a child.

-Consulting firm Loren Mercans had linked to this account in its social media posts over the past few years, but it is now private with no posts shown and says it joined the platform in April 2023, after Baker said he deleted it.
-Usernames on X can be taken over by other users after deletion.
+FILE: Former President Donald Trump, Republican presidential candidate, speaks at a campaign rally March 9, 2024, in Rome, Georgia.

-The silence order, requested by prosecutors, prohibits Trump from making or directing others to make public statements on his behalf about jurors and potential witnesses in the secret trial, such as his attorney-turned-enemy Michael Cohen and porn star Stormy Daniels. .
+The silence order, requested by the prosecution, prohibits Trump from making or directing others to make public statements on his behalf about jurors and potential witnesses in the secret trial, such as his lawyer-turned-enemy Michael Cohen and the porn star.
+Stormy Daniels.
 It also prohibits any statement intended to interfere with or harass court staff, the prosecution team or their families.

 It does not prohibit comments about Merchan or his family, nor criticism of Manhattan District Attorney Alvin Bragg, the Democratic lawmaker whose office is prosecuting Trump.